argoproj/argo-events/docs/tutorials/09-http-trigger.md

 # HTTP Trigger

-In this tutorial, you will explore the HTTP triggers.

 Sometimes you face a situation where creating an Argo workflow on every event is not an ideal solution.
 This is where the HTTP trigger can help you.
 With this type of trigger, you can connect any old/new API server with 20+ event sources supported by Argo Events or invoke serveless fucntions